Skip to main content

 You set your preferences in the Octopus app, such as the charge level you want and the time you need the car ready.
 Octopus then creates a smart charging schedule.
 Your home gets the guaranteed 23:30 to 05:30 off-peak window every night, and any additional smart charging slots outside that window also put the whole home on the discounted rate while they are active.

 The important 2026 caveat is the Charge Cap.
 Octopus says the cheap smart-charging allowance is up to six hours in each midday-to-midday period.
 If the car needs more than that to hit your target, the extra charging can be billed at the higher rate, even if part of it happens during the overnight window.
+Bump charging is also a convenience choice rather than a cheap-rate guarantee.
 If you plug in regularly and only need normal top-ups, that may make little difference.
 If you often arrive home almost empty, it is worth checking the app schedule rather than assuming every charging slot is cheap.

 Octopus explains the current Charge Cap rules on its Intelligent Octopus Go Charge Cap update.
 For current tariff prices and eligibility, use the live Intelligent Octopus Go tariff page because rates and compatible devices can vary.